 IBM: top five ways AI can enhance RPA

 “RPA is a multi-billion-dollar industry, and growing.
-A technology that creates and uses so-called “software robots” to supplement human work, RPA is a critical part of the automation process,” commented in a public statement.
+A technology that creates and uses so-called “software robots” to supplement human work, RPA is a critical part of the automation process,” commented IBM in a public statement.

 With its capabilities to reduce repetitive tasks, solve complex IT problems and increase productivity, efficiency and resiliency, the robotic process automation (RPA) industry is estimated to be a US$10.7bn industry by 2027.